Abhinav271828/anurudhp.github.io/blogs/sprague-grundy-understanding-the-xor.md

 ### [Nim Game](https://en.wikipedia.org/wiki/Nim)
 There are a set of piles.
 Each pile could be a stack of coins or a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) etc.
 Two players play a game - in a move a player chooses a particular pile and removes some number of coins or nodes.
 The exact game will define which moves are allowed.
+The player who cannot play a move loses.

+Assuming both players play optimally, we want to find who wins a game.

 ### Solving a single pile
 We assign each state of a pile a non-negative integer value - called its _grundy number_.
 A losing state will have a grundy number of 0, and winning states will have a non-zero value.